vijayshreepathak/Deribit-Trading/README.md

 ```

 ### DLL Issues at Runtime
-If you encounter missing DLL errors, copy the DLLs from:
+If you encounter missing DLL errors, copy the required DLLs from:

 ```
 vcpkg/installed/x64-windows/bin/